Skip to content

 Metric Common index suffix Meaning Result ordering

-Inner product FLAT, HNSW, IVF, DiskANN Larger score is better. descending score
+Inner product -IP Larger score is better. descending score

 Squared L2 -L2 Smaller distance is better. ascending distance

-Cosine -COS or -Cos Larger similarity is better. descending score
+Cosine distance -COS or -Cos 1 - cosine_similarity; smaller is better. ascending distance

 Hamming -HAMMING-BINARY Smaller binary distance is better. ascending distance